nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

- #### Use case: Rename tags

- **MSS**

- 1. User request to rename tag (i.g. from friends to buddies)
- 2. AddressBook shows a list of persons with the tags and asks for confirmation
- 3. User confirms the change
- 4. AddressBook changes the tags for all persons that has that tag Use case ends.

- **Extensions**

- 2a.
-There is no person with such a tag (e.g. no one with a "friends" tag)

- > Use case ends

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.